goadesign/gorma/README.md

 ## Opinionated
 Gorma generates Go code that uses [gorm](https://github.com/jinhzu/gorm) to access your database, therefore it is quite opinionated about how the data access layer is generated

+## Status
+Gorma is a work in progress, but is being used in several applications that are not yet in production.
+Use at your own risk.
+Much of the code is in need of cleanup/rewriting/woodshed-beatdown.

 ## Example

 Given this UserType DSL: